 Frequently Asked Questions

-When considering a vasectomy, Neutral Bay is just one of the many locations that Dr. Cashion performs his no-scalpel procedure.
-The full range of vasectomy locations across Australia are tailored to suit men who are unable to travel to Sydney for his vasectomy services.
+When considering a vasectomy, Melbourne is just one of the many locations that Dr. Cashion performs his no-scalpel procedure.
+The full range of vasectomy locations across Australia are tailored to suit men who are unable to travel to for his vasectomy services.

 Other locations across Australia include: